elemel/blog/2018/09/03/README.md

 # Blending face normals and vertex normals

 During the last few days,
-I have tried to improve the look of the Dual Contouring output mesh by applying the normals from the distance field.
+I have tried to improve the look of the Dual Contouring output by applying the normals from the distance field.
 The previous images all displayed normals recalculated by Unity.
-These would be face normals since the implementation generates separate vertices for each triangle.
+These were face normals since the algorithm generated separate vertices for each triangle.
 For a smoother look,
 we could either share vertices between triangles or supply explicit normals.
 I started by calculating my own face normals from the cross product of the triangle edges.